Royal Bank of Queensland, Lowood: Description

-This single-storeyed weatherboard building fronts Railway Street in the centre of Lowood.
+This single-storied weatherboard building fronts Railway Street in the centre of Lowood.
 Rectangular in plan, the building has a corrugated iron hipped roof with a shallow hip to the front verandah and a skillion to the rear office and workroom.
 The building sits on concrete stumps with the verandah at street level and the land sloping away to the rear.

 The verandah has decorative carved timber arch brackets with corner quatrefoil design and cross-braced balustrade with a circular pattern.
 The ceiling is lined and a projecting vestibule has twin timber doors with a fanlight above.

 The interior has tongue and groove boards to the walls, a flat boarded ceiling and partitioning has been installed to separate the surgery, reception and a toilet.
 The building has double-hung sash windows and a rendered masonry strongroom is built into the southeast elevation adjacent to the surgery and is used as a store.

 A metal sheeted shed sitting on metal posts and a weatherboard and fibrous cement toilet block are located to the rear of the building.
 Metal sunshades are attached to the northwest and southeast elevations.

 Heritage listing

 The former Royal Bank of Queensland at Lowood was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Royal Bank of Queensland Ltd building at Lowood is important in demonstrating the pattern of Queensland's history, being associated with the rural expansion of the Royal Bank of Queensland in the late 19th and early 20th centuries.

-The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It is important in demonstrating some of the principal characteristics of a small, early 20th century, timber bank building in rural Queensland, retaining a substantially intact exterior and what appears to be the original masonry strongroom.

-The place is important because of its aesthetic significance.

 It exhibits aesthetic characteristics valued by the local community, in particular the streetscape contribution of its decorative timber facade.